avvorstenbosch/Masterclass-LLMs-for-Data-Science/README.md

 ## License

-This project is open source and available under the Attribution-NonCommercial-ShareAlike 4.0 International Creative Commons Licens.
+This project is open source and available under the Attribution-NonCommercial-ShareAlike 4.0 International Creative Commons License.

 You are free to: